grouparoo/grouparoo/documents/deployment/docker.md

 ## Getting Started

 1. Create a new git repository
    - Do not include an environment file, `.env`.
-Your environment variables will be manged by Docker
+Your environment variables will be managed by Docker
    - Include a `package.json` file which contains your dependencies and commands per the [main Grouparoo Readme](https://github.com/grouparoo/grouparoo/blob/master/README.md)
    - Include a `.dockerignore` file which excludes `node_modules` and any local config you might have (ie: `.env`)
    - Include a `Dockerfile` which is similar the to the below.
-We are building a `Dockerfile` which can be used in multiple modes, as a background task worker or webserver, which are controlled by Environment Variables.
+We are building a `Dockerfile` which can be used in multiple modes, as a background task worker or web server, which are controlled by Environment Variables.

 ```bash
 FROM node:12